 What’s it like to serve on the board?

 Exhilarating!
 I have learned so much from the opportunity to serve and grow with some of the leaders and pioneers in the craft beer world, both on the board and on the BA staff.
 Seeing the progress that we’ve made from those tenuous early days of the BA to the position we occupy now as one of the key, influential voices in the world of beverage alcohol has been an amazing journey.
 I think the world of the people I’ve served with.
 Sometimes the discussion and the decision-making process gets long, involved, and complicated, but in the end, I think we’ve made some pretty good choices in the best interests of our members.
 It has also been really fascinating to watch how each new chair has grown with, risen to, and accepted the challenges that have been presented during their terms.
 We have truly been gifted with some amazing talent in our leadership.

 What challenges and satisfactions have you met during your board service?

 I think that is well-reflected in a recent review of our foundational documents.
 As one of only two current board members who served during the merger, Rob Tod asked me to encapsulate the original intent and trace the changes in our purpose, mission, core values, and beliefs.
 It gave me an opportunity to reflect on how those documents developed, why we thought they were important then, why we still believe they are relevant, and just how little they have really changed.
 We have been remarkably focused on some key goals for this organization and I think we’ve been incredibly successful at hitting our targets.
 I feel that we owe a debt of gratitude to Kim Jordan for making all of us focus on getting those things right at the very beginning so we weren’t changing direction every time the winds shifted.

-What do you like to do in your time away from the brewery?
+What do you like to do in your time away from the brewery and the BA board?